-- Everyone 6 months of age and older should be vaccinated against influenza every year.
+Everyone 6 months of age and older should be vaccinated against influenza every year.
 Different flu shots are approved for people of different ages.
 Everyone should get a vaccine that is appropriate for their age.

 - Find out more from the Centers for Disease Control and Prevention (CDC)

-There are some people who should not be vaccinated without first consulting a physician.
+There are some people who should not be vaccinated for flu.
 These include:

-- Children less than 6 months of age are too young to get a flu shot.
+- Children younger than 6 months of age are too young to get a flu shot.